 Schönbrunn Palace Orangerie

-Part of the imperial Schönbrunn Palace (the summer residence of Maria Theresa), the Orangerie holds a special place in Vienna’s musical heritage, as Mozart himself performed here regularly at the behest of the Habsburgs.
+Part of the imperial Schönbrunn Palace (the summer residence of famous Habsburg Empress, Maria Theresa), the Orangerie holds a special place in Vienna’s musical heritage, as Mozart himself performed here regularly.
 Today, concerts feature both Mozart and Strauss heavily.
 For an extra dose of historical authenticity, musicians wear traditional 18th-century costumes during performances.
-The palatial setting, and the proximity to the Schönbrunn Christmas market, make this venue a big favorite for December visitors.
+The palatial setting, and the proximity to the Schönbrunn Christmas market, make this venue a big favourite for December visitors.

 You can also book dinner packages for a complete night of Austrian cuisine and culture.
 Here are the options for Orangerie tickets.